ibexa/documentation-user/docs/getting_started.md

 ## Quick start

-eZ Platform must be [installed by your administrator](https://doc.ezplatform.com/en/latest/getting_started/install_ez_platform/).
+eZ Platform must be [installed by administrator](https://doc.ezplatform.com/en/latest/getting_started/install_ez_platform/).
 They should provide you with the address of the installation.

 To access the Back Office (the editor interface), add `/admin` to this address.